binkley/kotlin-rover/README.md

 An actual Mars Rover would need to handle these sensibly, and they are not, in fact, simple problems.
 Consider other programmed hardware, such as a
-pacemaker: How to stay alive when there is malformed software input?
+pacemaker: How to stay alive when there is malformed input to the software?

 Honestly I would prefer a solution in [APL](http://archive.vector.org.uk/art10011550), extremely well-suited to the